 Online appraisals are the newest way to know the fair market value of your art and antiques.
 Using cutting-edge image-viewing technology and extensive databases of auction house results, experts are able to return results within a matter of hours and for a fraction of the price.
 Mearto is currently the world’s leading provider of online appraisals.

 At Mearto, you can get an online appraisal of any item in 48 hours for just $19.
 If you need it faster, we also offer 24-hour appraisals for $25.
-Our experts provide a low and high estimate based on the item’s current fair market value.
+Our experts provide a low and high estimate based on the item’s current fair market value and an automatically calculated insurance value.

 If you need a professional independent appraiser in your area, you will find that their prices can vary.
 They might charge a flat fee starting at around $30 per item or an hourly rate that normally starts around $150.
 Do not engage with those that would charge a percentage fee of the value of the item, as this is unethical and violates USPAP.